brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-yuna.md

 The Grave Domain is a better fit thematically, and can almost match the Life Domain’s healing ability.
 That said, if you want a character with better weapon damage and armor proficiencies, the Life Domain can be a good fit as well.

 Yuna is a graceful character, performing rituals using dance, so a clunky suit of armor might not be what you want for this character.
 If you want to go armor-less, you can multiclass into Monk for a single level to get Unarmored Defense, but this locks you into having a high Dexterity along with Wisdom.
-It is an option, though, if you want to go that way.
+Another option is presented in the DMs Guide to simply give Clerics the Unarmored Defense feature.
+There's no real unbalance with this, as Unarmored Defense tends to have lower actual defense than armor, so you might ask your DM about this if you want an unarmored character.

 ## Picking a Race